ABDELHAMID-AA/Windows-Event-IDs-for-SOC-Practice/README.md

 # Windows Event IDs for SOC Practice

-This subdirectory is where I study and practice the most important Windows security events as a future SOC analyst.
+This repo is where I study and practice the most important Windows security events as a future SOC analyst.
 I'm also using Splunk in my lab to test every event and understand how it looks in real investigations.

 ---